Clemente Villaverde

-Clemente Villaverde Huelva (born 8 February 1959), known simply as Clemente, is a Spanish former footballer who played as a left back.
-He is the current general manager of Getafe CF.
+Clemente Villaverde Huelva (born 8 February 1959), known simply as Clemente, is a Spanish former footballer who played as a left-back.
+He is the current general manager of La Liga club Getafe.

 Playing career

 Clemente was born in Cangas de Onís, Asturias.
-He joined Atlético Madrid in 1977, going on to spend the vast majority of his first five years at the club with the reserves, playing two seasons in Segunda División and three in Segunda División B.
+He joined Atlético Madrid in 1977, going on to spend the vast majority of his first five years at the club with the reserves, playing two seasons in the Segunda División and three in the Segunda División B.

-Definitely promoted to the main squad for the 1982–83 campaign, Clemente proceeded to be regularly used, helping them to two major titles.
-He was part of the team that reached the final of the 1986 UEFA Cup Winners' Cup, appearing in the decisive match against FC Dynamo Kyiv (0–3 loss).
+Definitely promoted to the main squad for the 1982–83 campaign, Clemente proceeded to be regularly used, helping them to win two major titles while totalling 151 official games.
+He was part of the team that reached the final of the 1986 UEFA Cup Winners' Cup, appearing in the decisive match against FC Dynamo Kyiv (3–0 loss).

-In summer 1987, Clemente joined second-tier side CD Málaga alongside Atlético teammate Miguel Ángel Ruiz.
+In summer 1987, Clemente joined second-tier side CD Málaga alongside his Atlético teammate Miguel Ángel Ruiz.
 He experienced both one La Liga promotion and relegation with the Andalusians, and retired at the age of 31.